trustedanalytics/atk/doc/source/ds_naive_bayes.rst

    atk_server_uri = os.getenv("ATK_SERVER_URI", ia.server.uri)
    credentials_file = os.getenv("ATK_CREDENTIALS", "")

-Set the server, and use the credentials to connect to the ATK
+Set the server, and use the credentials to connect to the ATK REST server

 .. code::